Allen-Qiu/hrea/README.md

 # Extracting Hierarchical Relationships of Aspects from Reviews Using Self-supervised Learning
-This website provides source code and datasets for our research paper.
+This website provides source codes and datasets for our research paper.

-## Steps:
+## Steps
 To train the model, please follow these steps:

 (1) unzip the file amazon-review-100k.rar